On the stability and instability of Kelvin-Stuart cat's-eye flows: Nonlinear orbital stability for co-periodic perturbations

-where we used $\iint_\Omega\partial_\ep\omega_\ep dxdy=0$.
-Our above proof implies that $\omega_\ep$, $\ep\in(0,1)$, are, up to spatial translations, local minimizers of the functional $H$, see \eqref{t control by 0-Taylor of dual functional}.
-Suppose that $\omega_{\ep_0}$ is a global minimizer of $H$ for some $\ep_0\in(0,1)$.
-Then by \eqref{H independent ep}, each member in the whole family of equilibria $\omega_\ep$, $\ep\in(0,1)$, is a global minimizer of $H$.
-This also implies that $\omega_\ep$ is not an isolated global minimizer of $H$ for any fixed $\ep$, which causes difficulty in the variational approach.
-Note that the non-isolation of the global minimizer $\omega_\ep$ is not induced by spatial translations.
-Another difficulty is that the vortices $\omega_\ep$ becomes singular as $\ep\to1^-$, and thus, lack of compactness seems insufficient to ensure convergence of the minimizing sequence. \end{remark}
+Our proof above shows that, up to spatial translations, each $\omega_\ep$ with $\ep\in(0,1)$ is a local minimizer of $H$ on $Y_{non}$; see \eqref{t control by 0-Taylor of dual functional}.
+Suppose now that $\omega_{\ep_0}$ is a global minimizer of $H$ for some $\ep_0\in(0,1)$.
+Then \eqref{H independent ep} would imply that every member of the family $\omega_\ep$, $\ep\in(0,1)$, is also a global minimizer of $H$.
+In particular, for any fixed $\ep$, the minimizer $\omega_\ep$ would fail to be isolated, and this creates a serious obstruction to a direct variational approach.
+Note that this non-isolation is not caused by spatial translations, but by variation of the parameter $\ep$ itself.
+A further difficulty is that $\omega_\ep$ becomes singular as $\ep\to1^-$, so the lack of compactness is too severe for one to expect convergence of minimizing sequences by standard variational methods.